+4.4.10 Current number of active voices

-4.4.11 Current number of active disk streams
+4.4.11 Current number of active disk streams39

-4.4.12 Current fill state of disk stream buffers
+4.4.12 Current fill state of disk stream buffers40

-4.4.13 Setting audio output device40
+4.4.13 Setting audio output device

 4.4.14 Setting audio output type41

 4.4.15 Setting audio output channel41

-4.4.16 Setting MIDI input device
+4.4.16 Setting MIDI input device42

-4.4.17 Setting MIDI input type

-4.4.18 Setting MIDI input port43
+4.4.17 Setting MIDI input port43

-4.4.19 Setting MIDI input channel43
+4.4.18 Setting MIDI input channel43

-4.4.20 Setting channel volume44
+4.4.19 Setting channel volume44

-4.4.21 Resetting a sampler channel44
+4.4.20 Resetting a sampler channel44

 4.5 Controlling connection45

 4.5.1 Register front-end for receiving event messages45

 4.5.2 Unregister front-end for not receiving UDP event messages

-anymore46
+anymore45

 4.5.3 Enable or disable echo of commands46

-4.5.4 Close client connection4
+4.5.4 Close client connection46

-5. Command Syntax
+5. Command Syntax46

-6. Events
+6. Events51

 Security Considerations54

 Acknowledgments54

 Author's Addresses 54

-1. Introduction
+Introduction

 LinuxSampler is a so called software sampler application capable to playback audio samples from a computer's Random Access Memory (RAM) as well as directly streaming it from disk.
 LinuxSampler is designed to be modular.
 It provides several so called "sampler engines" where each engine is specialized for a certain purpose.
 LinuxSampler has virtual channels which will be referred in this document as "sampler channels".
-The channels are in such way virtual as they can be connected to an arbitrary MIDI input method and arbitrary MIDI channel (e.g. sampler channel 17 could be connected to an ALSA sequencer device 64:0 and listening to MIDI channel 1 there).
+The channels are in such way virtual as they can be connected to an arbitrary MIDI input method and arbitrary MIDI channel (e.g. sampler channel 17 could be connected to an Alsa sequencer device 64:0 and listening to MIDI channel 1 there).
 Each sampler engine will be assigned an own instance of one of the available sampler engines (e.g. GigEngine, DLSEngine).
-The audio output of each sampler channel can be routed to an arbitrary audio output method (ALSA / JACK) and an arbitrary audio output channel there.
+The audio output of each sampler channel can be routed to an arbitrary audio output method (Alsa / Jack) and an arbitrary audio output channel there.